ahawkins/raa-screencast/steps.md

     application's domain.
 Add a failing assertion above the final one to as a regression test.
 This ensures we never get this bug again.
     Once we do that we can move onto configuring the delivery system.
+  * Configuring mail is easy.
+We jsut need to drop a snippet in `test_helper.rb`.
+Now the test passes, but for some reason the tests have slowed down **significantly.**